 Any undergraduate student at the University of Miami is welcome to apply to become either a Library Research Scholar or Adobe Scholar.
 For Adobe Scholars, proficiency in one or more Adobe applications, preferably PhotoShop, InDesign, Premiere, Illustrator, or Dreamweaver, is suggested, but not required.
 The program requires 5-10 hours of dedicated time per week in the University of Miami Libraries during the fall and spring semesters.
 The commitment includes a weekly cohort session.
 Scholars will be paid hourly (5-10 hours per week) for the fall and spring semesters of the academic year.

 How to Apply

-The application process includes submission of a statement of interest and resume.
+The application process includes completion of an online questionnaire and submission of a resume.
 Following a review of applications, finalists are invited to interview, and awardees are then selected.
-During the interview process, the feasibility of project ideas will be explored for appropriate matches with potential library mentors.
+During the interview process, the feasibility of project ideas will be explored for appropriate matches with potential library faculty mentors.

 During the 2018-2019 Academic Year, the University of Miami Libraries will select three Library Research Scholars and two Adobe Scholars.

 Applications for the 2018-2019 academic year must be received by close of the business day (5 p.m.) on Wednesday, February 28, 2018.
 Applications are no longer being accepted.
 Please check back next year!